achiku/wbs/README.md

 ## Why created

 This tool is yet another auto-rebuild-reloader for go net/http.
-I had been using [fresh](https://github.com/pilu/fresh), but development of this tool got really inactive from middle of the last year.
-So, I decided to rewrite from the ground up, adding more flexibility by using toml configuration file, making it possible to use `gb`, `gom`, `make`, or any other command with environmental variables to build binary, adding bunch of tests, and keeping code structure simple so that it will be easy to contribute.
+This tool uses flexible toml configuration file, makes it possible to use `gb`, `gom`, `make`, or any other command with environmental variables to build binary.
+It also have bunch of tests, and keeping code structure simple to make it easy to contribute.

 ## Installation